Platyptilia campsiptera

 Platyptilia campsiptera is a species of moth in the family Pterophoridae.
 This species is endemic to New Zealand.
 This species has been classified as Nationally Vulnerable by the Department of Conservation.

 Taxonomy

 P. campsiptera was first described by Edward Meyrick in 1907 from a specimen collected by George Vernon Hudson in the Humboldt Range at approximately 1100m.
 In 1928 Hudson also described and illustrated the species.
+The male holotype is held at the Natural History Museum, London.

 Description

 Meyrick described the species as follows:

 Hudson noted that when resting P. campsiptera holds its forewing second digit downwards and almost at right angles to the first digit.

 Distribution

 It is endemic to New Zealand.
 As well as at its type locality, the species has been collected at Ben Lomond, Andersons Bay and Colac Bay.
 It has also been collected at McKinnon Pass.

 Conservation status

 This species has the "Nationally Vulnerable" conservation status under the New Zealand Threat Classification System.